How can I visit Pepperwood with my class?

 Students become field researchers as they ask their own questions about the natural environment and explore to find the answers!
 Our SCENIQ program includes a fall and spring visit to Pepperwood, a visit to your classroom by a Pepperwood educator, and teacher support materials.
 Our inquiry based curricula are grade specific and focused on observation and hiking skills and reinforcing state science educational standards.
 Students’ field experiences are augmented with hands-on activities and science explorations in our classroom complex at the Dwight Center for Conservation Science.
 Transportation scholarships are available for Title One schools.
-This program is available to first through sixth grade classes in Sonoma and Napa county schools.
+This program is available to second through sixth grade classes in Sonoma and Napa county schools.

 Already a SCENIQ Teacher?

 Click the link below to access resources for current SCENIQ teachers.

 Students explore a variety of habitats including grassland, chaparral, mixed-evergreen forest, oak woodland, vernal pools and streams.
 Key concepts include biodiversity, life cycles and food webs.
 Our preserve is rich with flora and fauna representative of our locale within Northern California’s global biodiversity hotspot.
 Students learn to identify common birds, reptiles, amphibians, plants, trees, wildflowers and mammal tracks observed during hikes.
 Lesson plans excite students about the natural world and introduce them to basic ecological principles keyed to their grade level!

 How do I apply for SCENIQ?